Mental Health related deaths

 Kent and Medway NHS Mental Health Trust

-Concerns summary Mental health services suffered from process-driven care, unclear clinical decision-making in triaging referrals, and pre-determined discharge decisions lacking receiving team involvement.
+Concerns summary (AI summary) Mental health services suffered from process-driven care, unclear clinical decision-making in triaging referrals, and pre-determined discharge decisions lacking receiving team involvement.
 The CAMS program also lacked dedicated resources and IT integration.

 Diana Grant